Merit Badge Fair

 - A one scoop make your own sundae for only $3 plus tax

-- Scouts may mine for gemstones (green bag) or fossils for just $8 per bag
+- Scouts may mine for gemstones (green bag) for just $8 per bag

 - Dip a pair of straight candles for $3